Graphical functions and single-valued multiple polylogarithms: Sequential functions and periods

 \end{thm} \begin{proof} To derive the period from the sequential function we use the word $2w0$, set $z=1+\mathrm{i}\epsilon$ and use L'H\^opital on $\epsilon\to0$.
 Because $\partial_\epsilon[L_1(1+\mathrm{i}\epsilon)-L_1(1-\mathrm{i}\epsilon)]=0$ we obtain by (\ref{diffeq0}) modulo $I_{2|w|+2}$

 With the extension of (\ref{zetaop}) and (\ref{P0w1}) to words with 2s we obtain (\ref{PG}) modulo $I_{2|w|+2}$.
 Because $P(G_{2w2})$ is homogeneous of weight $2|w|+3$ (corollary \ref{Pw}) calculating modulo $I_{2|w|+2}$ is equivalent to calculating mod $\sH_{>0}^2$. \end{proof} Note that from words $w$ that end in 0 or 2 singular MZVs arise in (\ref{PG}).
 In a full calculation these singularities are canceled by terms in $I_{2|w|+2}$.
-The singular words have to be treated as regularized values by (un-)shuffling to the left with $\zeta_0=0$. \begin{ex} For the empty word $w=\emptyset$ we have
+The singular words have to be treated as regularized values by (un-)shuffling to the left with $\zeta_0=0$ \cite{Deligne}.
+As an example the regularized limit of $\ln(z)$ at $z=0$ is zero which leads to $0=\zeta_0$.
+Shuffling with $\zeta_1$ gives $0=\zeta_{01}+\zeta_{10}$ which provides the regularized limit of the singular word 01: $\zeta_{01}=-\zeta_{10}=\zeta(2)$.